dekstop/view/readme.txt

  ===========

-You hand data to your template by populating a map of named properties within a Model object; these properties will be made available to the template as local variables.
+You hand data to your template by populating a map of named properties within a Context object; these properties will be made available to the template as local variables.

 This more or less describes the entire mechanism; but of course there's also